jonathanclare/iadesigner/ISSUES.md

 needs to only happen on initiation
 - Dont select canvas when in preview mode
 - maplayer and style forms need to be included in form logic for opening correct collapse and scrolling to correct position
+- undo on widget properties needs to reload form rather than going to general properties
+- when editing map palettes dont want to switch to general properties when you click on the canvas